scottmillers/Terraform/resource-lookup.md

 # How to reference resources not in your state file

 I often need to lookup existing AWS resources.
+My prefered option is to use Terragrunt since has the concept of a dependency.
+This will ensure that the module you are calling will be run after the module you are depending on.
+You can have that module output the resource you need to lookup and then use that as input to the module you are calling.

 ## Terragrunt Options